Quantcast

 • If you’re taking a summer class at a particular college or university, speak to your program coordinators about summer housing.
 Although directories of university housing options are often locked to the public, as a temporary student you should be able to use them.

-For student housing centers …
+For student housing centers in New York …

-For short-term housing …
+For short-term housing in New York …

-For hostels …
+For New York hostels …

 Back to Top

-Getting Around In New York
+New York Transportation

 • Most subway maintenance and repair is done late at night or on weekends, which means that some subway lines may skip stops or not be running at all.
 Check the Metropolitan Transportation Authority site for service changes.